5 simple ways to engage and motivate learners

 2. Use on-the-job training and relatable simulations

-Corporate learners are especially focused on translating their learning experiences into improved job performance.
-They are likely to be more engaged when asked to deal with real-life workplace issues like the ones they encounter in their job roles frequently.
+Corporate learners focus on translating their learning experiences into improved job performance.
+They’re likely to be more engaged when asked to deal with real-life workplace issues like the ones they frequently encounter in their job roles.

-Use practical ways to motivate learners, such as simulations, case studies and scenario-based activities that ring true to experience.
-That will keep corporate learners interested.
+With this in mind, use practical ways to motivate learners, such as simulations, case studies, and scenario-based activities that ring true to experience.
 Where relevant, design part of the course in a more practical way to incorporate job shadowing or other forms of on-the-job training.
-That gives learners an opportunity to practice their new skills and deal with tricky situations first-hand.
+By shaping the learning environment this way, learners can practice their new skills and deal with tricky situations first-hand.

 In the next chapter, we will take a closer look at such features and how an LMS can be used to motivate and engage learners.